maasijam/MONOFA/MF-X2/Readme.md

 # MF-X2

 Expander module for the MONOFA for MIDI2CV and CV2MIDI.
-It's an extended Ornament & Crime (six additional gate outs and a usb jack on the front panel.
+It's an extended Ornament & Crime (six additional gate outs).
+The MF-X2 can be connected to the MONOFA on the back.

 <h3>Gerbers</h3>
 coming soon...